 - a.
-Bachelor's programme: the Bachelor's degree course as referred to in the WHW; - b. block: a Master's block equals 10 or 15 EC credits.
+Bachelor's programme: Bachelor's degree course as referred to in the WHW; - b. block: Master's block equals 10 or 15 EC credits.
 There are five blocks in an academic year; - c.
 CAE: Cambridge Certificate Advanced English; - d.
-Canvas: the Study Information Network of ESL; - e.
-CBE: the Examination Appeals Board of the EUR, as referred to in Section 7.60 of the WHW; - f. certification programme: completion of the regular curriculum by those other than regular and extraneous students, the aim of which is to sit the associated interim examinations and earn the associated certificate; - g.
-CPE: Cambridge Certificate of Proficiency English; - h. credit or European Credit Transfer System (EC) credit: unit used to indicate the amount of time a student dedicates to study as referred to in Section 7.4 of the WHW; one EC credit is equal to 28 hours of study and determined as follows: - 1. one hour of lecture or seminar participation corresponds to one hour - 2. the study and review of six printed pages of text of average difficulty corresponds to one hour: - cumulative assessment: the entire body of interim examinations as referred to in Section 7.10, second subsection of the WHW; - j. dean: administrator of ESL; - k. exam candidate: individual who is to sit an interim examination or the cumulative assessment: - l.
-Examination Board ESL: the board as referred to in Article 7.12 of the WHW; - m. examination content: the content of all forms of education and literature.
+Canvas: Study Information Network of ESL; - e.
+CBE: Examination Appeals Board of the EUR, as referred to in Section 7.60 of the WHW; - f. certification programme: completion of the regular curriculum by those other than regular and extraneous students, the aim of which is to sit the associated interim examinations and earn the associated certificate; - g.
+CPE: Cambridge Certificate of Proficiency English; - h. credit or European Credit Transfer System (EC) credit: unit used to indicate the amount of time a student dedicates to study as referred to in Section 7.4 of the WHW; one EC credit is equal to 28 hours of study and determined as follows: - 1. one hour of lecture or seminar participation corresponds to one hour - 2. the study and review of six printed pages of text of average difficulty corresponds to one hour; - i. cumulative assessment: entire body of interim examinations as referred to in Section 7.10, second subsection of the WHW; - j. dean: administrator of ESL; - k.
+Double Degree in Law & Business administration: student who participates in the programme Double Degree in Law & Business administration; - l.
+Examination Board ESL: board as referred to in Article 7.12 of the WHW; - m. examination content: content of all forms of education and literature.
 The content of all forms of education is also understood to include any subject matter covered using audiovisual equipment and the faculty information channels.
-Literature is understood to mean: (parts of) books, articles, handouts and case law; - n. examinee: individual who has sat an interim examination or the cumulative assessment; - o. examiner: individual who, pursuant to Section 7.12c of the WHW, is authorised to administer the interim examination of a unit of study; - p. extra-credit assignment: optional assignment completed individually or in a group, the satisfactory assessment of which gives the students the right to special entitlements for a specific interim examination; - q. graduate: individual who has successfully completed the final assessment of a programme; - r.
-IELTS: International English Language Testing System; - s. interim examination: the assessment of the examinee's knowledge, insight and skills and the results of the assessment as referred to in Section 7.10, first subsection of the WHW; - t. mark: the result registered in Osiris;
+Literature is understood to mean: (parts of) books, articles, handouts and case law; - n. examiner: individual who pursuant to Section 7.12c of the WHW, is authorised to administer the interim examination of a unit of study; - o. extra-credit assignment: optional assignment completed individually or in a group, the satisfactory assessment of which gives the students the right to special entitlements for a specific interim examination; - p. graduate: individual who has successfully completed the final assessment of a programme; - q.
+IELTS: International English Language Testing System; - r. interim examination: assessment of the student's knowledge, insight and skills and the results of the assessment as referred to in Section 7.10, first subsection of the WHW; - s. mark: result registered in Osiris; - t.
+Master's programme: Master's degree course as referred to in the WHW; - u. mr.drs.-student: student who participates in the programme Double Degree in Economics and Law;

-- u.
-Master's programme: the Master's degree course as referred to in the WHW; - v. mr.drs.-student: a student who participates in the programme Double Degree in Economics and Law; - w.
-OER: the Education and Examination Regulation as referred to in Article 7.13 of the WHW; - x.
-Regulations from the Examination Board: the regulations as referred to in Article 7.12b of the WHW: - y. student: individual who is enrolled at the EUR and, consequently, who enjoys all the associated rights, as referred to in Section 7.34 of the WHW; - z. thesis: a unit of study as referred to in Section 7.3 of the WHW; - aa.
-TOEFL: Test of English as a Foreign Language; - bb. unit: a unit of study of the programme as referred to in Section 7.3 of the WHW; - cc.
-WHW: Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek); 8 October 1992; Bulletin of Acts and Decrees 1992/593; later amended.
+- v.
+OER: Education and Examination Regulation as referred to in Article 7.13 of the WHW; - w. practical: practical lesson as referred to in Article 7.13 lid 2d of the WHW; - x.
+Regulations from the Examination Board: the regulations as referred to in Article 7.12b of the WHW; - y. student: individual who is enrolled at the EUR and, consequently, who enjoys all the associated rights, as referred to in Section 7.34 of the WHW; - z. thesis: unit of study as referred to in Section 7.3 of the WHW; - aa.
+TOEFL: Test of English as a Foreign Language; - bb. unit: unit of study of the programme as referred to in Section 7.3 of the WHW; - cc.
+WHW: Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek); 8 October 1992; Bulletin of Acts and Decrees 1992/593; later amended; - dd. business day: a day, not being a Saturday, a Sunday, a national holiday or an educational free week.